About our services

 - Contribute to faculty retention, particularly for women and individuals from minoritized groups Make IUPUI a great place to work

 We believe that research metrics are a useful form of evidence that informs qualitative expert assessment.
 Our services are guided by the Leiden Manifesto and the Declaration on Research Assessment (DORA).
+For more details, read our full Service Philosophy.

 Responsible use of metrics requires us to understand and effectively communicate the limitations of and biases in the underlying data, situate them in the appropriate context, and advocate for the value of peer review in evaluating scholarship and scholars.